5 things to watch in Super Bowl LIX

 With kickoff slated for 6:30 p.m.
 Sunday on FOX, the showdown between the Kansas City Chiefs and the Philadelphia Eagles is chock full of storylines.
 The Chiefs are aiming to pull off something that’s never been done before in the NFL by winning three straight Super Bowl championships, while the Eagles are looking for revenge for defeat against KC two years ago.

-Here are five thing to watch in the final game of the 2024-25 NFL season:
+Here are five things to watch in the final game of the 2024-25 NFL season:

 The Chiefs are aiming for a historic three-peat